jerrysonguillen/PersonInformationDeskTopAppWithDatabase/README.md

  -will save the collected data in the database

+Update Button(beside Save button)

+-will update the data in the database

-Refresh button(beside Save button)
+Refresh button(beside Update button)

  -will get the data in database and put it in table(right side)

 delete row

- -right click the row that you want to delete then click the pupup menu(delete row) if you click ok the data in the data base will be deleted permanently
+ -right click the row that you want to delete then click the pop-up menu(delete row) if you click ok the data in the data base will be deleted permanently

 Edit row

- -you can edit the row that are editable, Name,Occupation,and Tax ID is editable, select column and row that you want to edit by double click that row and column then save it to make changes
+ -you can edit the column that are editable, Name,CP number,Occupation,Tax ID,and notes are editable, select column and row that you want to edit by double click then save it to make changes

 JSplitter

  -the Add Person panel and table is added to jsplitter so that you can resize the two column

 ------------------------------------------------------*MENU*----------------------------------------------------------------------